A Fifer for life

 Path info: Good woodland paths and forest roads, but some stretches along the Yellow trail can be muddy.

 Start & finish: Forestry Commission car park west of Kelty, just off Junction 4 of the M90.
 The entrance to Blairadam Forest is on the B914, but the main car park is located about 1km further along the access road.
 Google Maps: bit.ly/blairadam OS grid reference: NT129946.

 Public transport: None to Blairadam itself, however you could get a bus to Kelty then walk to Dullomuir Avenue, from where a path leads immediately over the M90 via a footbridge and then emerges on the Blairadam access road.
 It takes 10 - 15 mins to walk from Dullomuir Avenue to Blairadam car park.
 See this walking route on Google Maps: bit.ly/m90footbridge

 Information: Most Forestry Commission woodlands have a dedicated website and Blairadam is no exception - https://scotland.forestry.gov.uk/visit/blairadam.
-You can also download a leaflet that shows you the network of trails and tells you some of the site’s history:

 When you reach the end of the access road, the work sheds are located on the left side of the road, and the car park is on the right.
 From the car park, with the work sheds on your left, head downhill and walk past the wooden vehicle gate, then head along the wide surfaced path that leads clearly towards the forest.

 After a minute or two you reach a totem pole.
 It is one of three that were carved at the Kelty Community Centre (to which the public could come along and watch) by Canadian First Nations artists and Fife-based wood carver Kenny Grieve back in 2005.
 The other two were installed in Kelty itself.